-On August 1, 2016, a subsidiary of the Company entered into a \$125.0 million master repurchase and securities contract (the "U.S. Bank Facility") with U.S. Bank National Association ("U.S. Bank").
-Pursuant to the U.S. Bank Facility, the Company is permitted to sell, and later repurchase, eligible commercial mortgage loans collateralized by retail, office, mixed-use, multifamily, industrial, hospitality, student housing, manufactured housing or self-storage properties.
+The Company and certain of its subsidiaries are party to a \$186.0 million master repurchase and securities contract with U.S. Bank National Association ("U.S. Bank") (the "U.S. Bank Facility").
+Pursuant to the U.S. Bank Facility, the Company is permitted to sell, and later repurchase, eligible commercial mortgage loans collateralized by retail, office, mixeduse, multifamily, industrial, hospitality, student housing, manufactured housing or self-storage properties.
 U.S. Bank may approve the mortgage loans that are subject to the U.S. Bank Facility in its sole discretion.
-The initial maturity date of the U.S. Bank Facility is July 31, 2019, and the facility is subject to two 12-month extensions at the Company's option upon the satisfaction of certain conditions, including the payment of an extension fee.
-Advances under the U.S. Bank Facility accrue interest at a per annum rate equal to one-month LIBOR plus a spread of 2.25%, unless otherwise agreed between U.S. Bank and the Company, depending upon the mortgage loan sold to U.S. Bank in the applicable transaction.
+In June 2017, the Company amended the U.S. Bank Facility to increase the facility's commitment amount from \$125.0 million to \$186.0 million and extend the initial maturity date to July 31, 2020.
+The initial maturity date of the U.S. Bank Facility is subject to two 12-month extensions, each of which may be exercised at the Company's option, subject to the satisfaction of certain conditions, including payment of an extension fee, which, if both were exercised, would extend the maturity date of the U.S. Bank Facility to July 31, 2022.
+Advances under the U.S. Bank Facility generally accrue interest at a per annum rate equal to one-month LIBOR plus a spread of 2.25%, unless otherwise agreed between U.S. Bank and the Company, depending upon the mortgage loan sold to U.S. Bank in the applicable transaction.
 The Company incurs a non-utilization fee of 25 basis points per annum on the average daily available balance of the U.S. Bank Facility to the extent less than 50% of the U.S. Bank Facility is utilized.
-For the year ended December 31, 2016, the Company incurred a non-utilization fee of \$77 thousand.
+For the years ended December 31, 2017 and 2016, the Company incurred a non-utilization fee of \$83 thousand and \$77 thousand, respectively.
+For the year ended December 31, 2015, the Company did not incur a non-utilization fee as the inception of the U.S. Bank Facility was in August 2016.
+The non-utilization fee is included within interest expense in the Company's consolidated statements of operations.